A QUICK FACT SHEET

 BY: JILL M. PATT, DVM

-WATER: Fresh/clean water should be available at all times.
+WATER: Clean/fresh water should be available at all times.
+A water bottle is typically provided.

-FURTHER INFORMATION: Jill M. Patt’s web site at: www.littlecrittersvet.com
+FURTHER INFORMATION: Dr. Jill M. Patt’s web site at: www.littlecrittersvet.com